cardano2vn/Project-Catalyst/1200167:Open source dynamic assets-CIP68/Milestone 2/README.md

 Regarding project management, all information related to reviewing pending tasks, planning, assigning tasks to team members, and resolving roadblocks will be updated in the following document:
 - Project management link: [Project Management](https://docs.google.com/spreadsheets/d/1BZDGPv1d1MHMyX7ycNraAZght-hz44lT/edit?gid=1613824326#gid=1613824326)

+## **The report has been updated with the following points based on MR's comments.**

+Dear Reviewers,

+Thank you very much for your detailed and valuable feedback.
+We have carefully reviewed and made the necessary adjustments based on your suggestions.
+Specifically, we have updated the quotations from cloud providers (Azure, AWS, GCP) and the blockchain provider (Blockfrost), with detailed explanations regarding our choices.
+These documents have been updated in the README file on GitHub for your easy reference.

+Regarding the demo video, we have created a new video that presents in detail the functionalities of the frontend and backend, helping you better understand how the modules actually work.

+We hope these adjustments meet your requirements, and we look forward to receiving your feedback.
+Should you have any further questions or requests, please feel free to contact us.

+Once again, thank you for taking the time and effort to review the project.
+We truly value your input.

+Please help to review and approve.

+**We are appreciated for your strong support!**

 ---